A Review of My Experience with the

 Perhaps the most disgusting thing is the missed opportunities.
 They say starting out the first day that the single most important thing is having a trading plan.
 But they're so busy trying to get you to buy something they never go into it further or help you develop one (but you're instructed to work on one in nearly every step of the on-line course).
 Of the 10 biggest mistakes investors make, 7 of them were never even covered in my live course.
 It seems to me that these two topics would be the most critical to the investors who would be taking this course.

 Given that you pay $299 whether you attend the live sessions or not, the only cost of attending them (over doing the on-line version only) is your time.
 Whether it's worth it is something only you can decide.
 There is a benefit to a live setting.
-Others may ask questions that didn't even dawn on you.
+Others may ask questions that never occurred to you.
 You may even want to hear a sales pitch about their advanced course offerings.
 But the relentless nature of the sales pitches taking away from valuable class time is a sleezy way to treat paying students.
 Near the end of the second day they even offered a scaled-down "apprentice" program to try and squeeze out a few more registrations out of those who hadn't signed up for any advanced training, again taking away from course material presentation time.

 I don't know if this is how the Investor Foundation Workshop was always presented, but if I had paid the $2,999 instead of $299 I would have asked for my money back.
 Hopefully TD Ameritrade will at least reduce the sleeziness of these workshops.
 The heavy-handed nature of these sales tactics did just the opposite, it turned me off of further Investools training.
 If they had presented it once, maybe twice (once each day for 15 to 30 minutes), in a professional manner instead of acting like used car salesman maybe I would've signed up for further training.
 Given that most self-directed retail investors are educated professionals I was surprised by their short-sighted unprofessional tactics.